February 20, 2014

 Model UN Takes Home Awards from Harvard Conference

 During the weekend of February 13-16, Emmanuel's Model UN participated in the 60th session of the Harvard National Model United Nations (HNMUN) at the Boston Park Plaza Hotel.
-The College's delegates took home three awards, the most successful team effort at the conference in the club's 10-year history.
+The College's delegates took home three awards, the most successful team effort at the conference in the club's history.
 HNMUN was founded in 1955, just a decade after the creation of the United Nations.
 The conference is entirely staffed by Harvard undergraduates and annually draws more than 3,000 participants from around the world to simulate the activities of the UN.

 The Model UN circuit presents four levels of awards: 4) Verbal Commendation, 3) Honorable Mention, 2) Outstanding Delegate and 1) Best Delegate.
 Emmanuel College Model UN President Nathan Benevides '15 received a Verbal Commendation for his performance in the Second United Front-1936, the alliance between the Chinese Nationalist Party and the Communist Party of China to resist Japanese invasion during the Second Sino-Japanese War.
 Emily Larkin '16 took home Outstanding Delegate for her representation of Kuwait in the League of Arab States.
 Elizabeth Rioux '14 was awarded an Honorable Mention for her representation of the Sisters of Notre Dame de Namur (SND) as a non-governmental organization (NGO).